JimyZ13/ADDRESS/README.md

 You can find more details and explanations for all parameters with:
 ```
-./balance --help
+./address --help
 ```

-We provide example instance files `random-32-32-20.map` and `random-32-32-20-random-1.scen` in the repo.
-More instances can be downloaded from the [MovingAI MAPF benchmark](https://movingai.com/benchmarks/mapf/index.html).
+The benchmarking test suite for MAPF problems can be downloaded from the [MovingAI MAPF benchmark](https://movingai.com/benchmarks/mapf/index.html).

 ## Credits

-The software is mainly based on code developed by Jiaoyang Li and Zhe Chen in [MAPF-LNS2](https://github.com/Jiaoyang-Li/MAPF-LNS2).
+The software is mainly based on code developed by Jiaoyang Li and Zhe Chen in [MAPF-LNS2](https://github.com/Jiaoyang-Li/MAPF-LNS2) and Thomy Phan in [BALANCE](https://github.com/thomyphan/anytime-mapf).

 The rule-based MAPF solvers (i.e., PPS, PIBT, and winPIBT) inside the software were borrowed from https://github.com/Kei18/pibt/tree/v1.3

-BALANCE is released under USC–Research License.
-See license.txt for further details.

 ## References